utahplt/TrackedFloats.jl/README.md

    Optional—default is to not inject.
 If you want to try injecting NaNs to fuzz your code, this is where you control when that happens.

-*Coming soon: injection sessions to run a series of fuzzes.*

 ### Configuring the logger